IGE-OpenReproLab2025/training-sessions-material/python-environments-basics.md

 ## How to customize your environment
 (MV)

-## Documenting you environment in jupyter notebook
+## Documenting your environment in jupyter notebook
 (AA)